gipsa-lab-uav/trajectory_control/README.md

 Gazebo will open, along with a window with a trajectory plot.
 After this window is closed, the iris drone should start following the trajectory.

-## HR Drone Model and Plugin
+## AWE Drone Model and Plugin
-The model of the HR Drone is based on the Iris model, available in `sitl_gazebo`.
+The model of the AWE Drone is based on the Iris model, available in `sitl_gazebo`.
 Both the model and the plugin are available at the repository, but some adjustments must be made to ensure functionality.
 The models are composed by a `*.sdf` file and a `model.config` file.
 The physical model is defined in the SDF file, while general information is placed in the config file.

 The next commands assume that the repositories `sitl_gazebo` and `trajectory_control` were cloned into `~/catkin/src/`, if that is not the case, change the paths accordingly.